paypal/paypal-android/docs/paypal.md

 # Pay with PayPal

-Accept card payments in your Android app using the PayPal In-App Payments SDK.
+Accept card payments in your Android app using the PayPal Payments SDK.

 ## How it works

 This diagram shows how your client, your server, and PayPal interact:

-// TODO - Get a diagram of the payment flow
+// TODO - Get a diagram of the payment flow similar to [this](https://developer.paypal.com/braintree/docs/start/overview#how-it-works)

 ## Eligibility

 PayPal is available as a payment method to merchants in multiple [countries and currencies](https://developer.paypal.com/docs/checkout/payment-methods/).

-This SDK supports a minimum Android API of 21 or higher.
+This SDK supports a minimum Android API of 23 or higher.
 Android apps can be written in Kotlin or Java 8 or higher.

 ## How to integrate